-During my Doctoral studies I was granted fellowships at the Herder Institute in January 2019 (Marburg, Germany), the Leibniz Institute of European History (IEG) in March 2019 – February 2020 (Mainz, Germany), and the German Historical Institute in Warsaw in October – November 2020 (Warsaw, Poland).
+During my doctoral studies I have been granted fellowships at the Herder Institute in January 2019 (Marburg, Germany), the Leibniz Institute of European History (IEG) in March 2019 – February 2020 (Mainz, Germany), and the German Historical Institute (DHI) in Warsaw in October – November 2020 (Warsaw, Poland).
+Moreover, using CEU Doctoral Research Support Grant, I spent additional five months as Visiting Fellow at the Herder Institute in January – May 2021.
 I presented my research in conferences and colloquia in Budapest (Hungary), Vienna (Austria), Mainz (Germany), Jyväskylä (Finland), Warsaw (Poland), London (UK), and at Stanford (USA).
 In addition to my PhD research, in 2017-2019 I was working as a Junior Researcher at Vilnius University in project titled “Political Catholicism and Conservatism: (Trans)formations of Tradition.”
 The project investigated the history of Lithuanian Catholicism during the twentieth century and was funded by the Research Council of Lithuania.
 My contribution in the project was a chapter on Catholic political economy in the forthcoming book.